schultzm/havic/README.md

 As `havic` implements ML phylogenetic inference (via `IQ-Tree2`), there is a chance of arriving on a local optimum; hence, **the analysis should be run multiple times (>3) to more completely explore tree space**.
 Epidemiological conclusions should be based on the consensus of multiple runs and patient metadata (e.g., contact tracing, travel history).

+## Limitations

+Insertions in alleles relative to the reference will be deleted in the alternative allele during output to alignment.
+For example, if the `REF` has `ACCCCCCCCT` and the `ALT` has `ACCCCCCCCCCT`, the final alignment will be:

+    >REF
+    ACCCCCCCCT
+    >ALT
+    ACCCCCCCCT

+Note, the deletion above in `ALT` of `CC`.
+4644M1I8M1D3M7I287M1D10760M

 ## Release history

 Pre-release.